 Our digital imaging system connects all of our imaging, radiation and nuclear medicine equipment, so images and test results are instantly available to physicians.
 This means you and your doctor can discuss results and make treatment decisions in a timely manner.

 The David C. Pratt Cancer Center is accredited with commendation by the Commission on Cancer of the American College of Surgeons, a distinction given to only one in five health care facilities in the country.
 We also participate in clinical studies for every major type of cancer, giving our patients access to the latest therapies.

 We recommend you get the cancer screenings that will help detect cancer at early stages: mammograms beginning at age 40, colonoscopies at age 50, skin cancer screenings at the first sign of unusual moles or markings on your skin and lung cancer CT screenings if you have been a smoker.
-Ready to quit smoking?
-Learn how Mercy can help.

-Annual mammograms beginning at the age of 40.
+The American Cancer Society recommends annual mammograms beginning at the age of 40.
 Visit one of our Mercy Breast Centers to schedule yours today: